laravel/docs/precognition.md

 Laravel Precognition allows you to anticipate the outcome of a future request.
 One of the primary uses of Precognition is providing real-time validation in your front-end application.

 As we will see, Precognition works on a route by route basis.
-When Precognition is active it will execute all the route's middleware and resolve all the route's controller dependencies, including form requests - but it will not execute the route's controller.
+When Laravel receives a "precognitive request" it will execute all the route's middleware and resolve the route's controller dependencies, including form requests - but it will not execute the route's controller.

 <a name="installation"></a>
 ## Installation